CARA-ch/emed-service-guide/docs/cdachemed/dosage.md

 !!! bug "Not implemented"

     This is not yet described in CDA-CH-EMED.
 As it mainly concerns perfusions and are uncommon for outpatients, it's not a priority to support it.
+You SHOULD NOT include it.

 ## Narrative dosage instructions